lbormann/darts-caller/README.md

     @reboot sleep 30 && cd <absolute-path-to>/autodarts-caller && python3 autodarts-caller.py -U "TODO" -P "TODO" -B "TODO" -M "TODO"

-Make sure you add an empty line under the added command.

 Save and close the file.

 Reboot your system.

 As an alternative you could add a custom start-script instead of the python command; see https://github.com/lbormann/autodarts-caller#run-by-source

 ### Arguments